genome-spy/genome-spy/README.md

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 965193 ([DECIDER](https://www.deciderproject.eu/)) and No. 847912 ([RESCUER](https://www.rescuer.uio.no/)), the Sigrid Jusélius Foundation and the Cancer Foundation Finland.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 965193 ([DECIDER](https://www.deciderproject.eu/)) and No. 847912 ([RESCUER](https://www.rescuer.uio.no/)), Biomedicum Helsinki Foundation, Sigrid Jusélius Foundation, and the Cancer Foundation Finland.

 Contains some code copied and adapted from the following projects: